Business Development Director Job Description

 Business development directors in the financial services industry can expect to earn an average salary of $100,750 to $165,500 according to a 2017 report by global staffing service Robert Half.

-To succeed as a Director of Business Development, you’ll need to have excellent business, project, and leadership skills, as well as creativity and inventiveness.
+To succeed as a Director of Business Development, you’ll need to have excellent business, project management, and leadership skills, as well as creativity and inventiveness.

-If you possess the traits of being self-motivated, organized, and detail-oriented, then earning a Master of Business Administration with a concentration in management may help you reach your professional goals.
+If you are self-motivated, organized, and detail-oriented, earning a Master of Business Administration degree with a management specialization will greatly increase your chances of landing the business development director job.

 Finally, the ideal candidate will have exceptional verbal and written communication skills as well as excellent financial management skills.